Ethanbdx/NichollsScheduler/README.md

 The web application scrapes Nicholls' banner self service to provide students with a more user-friendly method of finding courses for registration purposes.

-*Once Nicholls State upgrades over to Banner 9, this project will no longer function. :(*
+*As of 4/15/2021, this project no longer functions to due Nicholls State Unviersity upgrading to Banner 9*
 # Technologies Used
 - C#
 - JavaScript